 What are the global perspectives on a public health career?

-Choosing the right concentration within an online public health degree in the Western US requires careful consideration of your career goals and local health challenges.
-Popular specializations include epidemiology, health policy, environmental health, and community health promotion.
-According to the California Department of Public Health, environmental health concerns such as wildfire smoke and water quality issues are particularly relevant in Western states, making this an important focus for some students.
+Choosing the right concentration within an online public health degree in the Western US depends on your career goals and local health priorities.
+Common concentrations include epidemiology, health policy, environmental health, and community health promotion.
+For example, California and Washington face significant environmental health challenges, making that concentration relevant.